babichmorrowc/website-hugo/content/home/teaching.md

 +++

 I teach high school women computer programming skills.
-You can find a description of their internship and lesson plans in the following GitHub repository: https://github.com/babichmorrowc/BridgeUP-STEM-BabichMorrow.
+You can find a description of their internship and lesson plans in the following GitHub repository: https://github.com/babichmorrowc/SlothSquad2018-9.
+If you have any questions about these resources, please let me know!